ericgj/field-notes-data-sends/content/text/01_summary.md

 type: intro
 ---

-### In a nutshell
+### "Data Sends": in a nutshell

 I work for a company that does diagnostic testing for pharmaceutical companies as part of their clinical trials: ECG and Holter (heart monitoring), respiratory, blood pressure, survey data, etc. One of their services is to provide data from this testing back to the trial sponsors in client-specific formats, on client- specified schedules.
-Essentially this part of the business is a data pipeline managed by a patchwork of systems and paper trails, and the two departments responsible for getting out the data are called "Project Management" (PM) and "Programming" or "SAs".
-In addition, there is a group within Project Management called "Data Managers" (DM) who are particularly involved in this process.
-(Whereas the Project Managers have other responsibilities beyond the data).
+This service is known as _data sends_, and essentially the process is a data pipeline currently managed by a patchwork of systems and paper trails.
+The two departments responsible for getting out the data are called _Project Managers (PMs)_ and _Programming_ or _SAs_.
+In addition, there is a group within Project Management called _Data Managers (DMs)_ who are particularly involved in this process.
+(Whereas the Project Managers have other responsibilities beyond the data sends).

-One key part of the process (but by no means the only part) is the _group calendar/task lists_ that the PM/DMs maintain.
+One key part of the process (but by no means the only part) is the _group calendar_ and _task lists_ that the PM/DMs maintain.
 In addition to reminding them and the SAs what is due on a particular day, and marking it complete when sent, the PM directors use data from these lists to determine a performance
-metric: _# and % of data sends late per month_.
+metric: _number and percent of data sends late per month_.

 For various reasons described below, the PM directors have decided they cannot live with their current tools, which are siloed between departments and